Alexander Pierce

-Alexander Goodwin Pierce is a fictional character appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring the espionage agency S.H.I.E.L.D. as an agent.
+Alexander Goodwin Pierce is a fictional character appearing in American comic books published by Marvel Comics.
+He primarily appears as a supporting character in stories featuring the espionage agency S.H.I.E.L.D., of which he is an agent.

 A re-imagining of the character was portrayed by Robert Redford in the Marvel Cinematic Universe films Captain America: The Winter Soldier (2014) and Avengers: Endgame (2019).

 Publication history

 The character, created by Bob Harras and Paul Neary, first appeared in Nick Fury vs. S.H.I.E.L.D. #3 (August 1988).

 Fictional character biography

 Alexander Pierce was born on Long Island, New York, and majored at S.H.I.E.L.D.
 Academy in civilian surveillance, and serves in the Philadelphia Accounting Department before becoming a sleeper agent working in decoding dispatches from HYDRA.
 After escaping death in an ambush at HYDRA's Hong Kong base, Pierce accompanied Nick Fury to the Himalayas, along with their prisoner Madame Hydra.
 Unable to withstand the bitter cold, they were seized by robotic duplicates called "Deltites" and brought to S.H.I.E.L.D.'s orbiting satellite.
 Aided by Madame Hydra, Pierce and a group of S.H.I.E.L.D. agents escaped and took part in the battle that led to the Deltites' destruction.

 Following the subsequent disbanding of S.H.I.E.L.D., Pierce served as caretaker of the S.H.I.E.L.D. skyscraper that once served as its headquarters.
 He was then contacted for help by Nick Fury aid him and his allies in vanquishing the Death's Head Squad.
 He has since joined the new version of S.H.I.E.L.D.
 Fury has organized.

 Pierce later appears as the Secret Warriors' leader following Secret War.
 Pierce was given command of Team Black, consisting of the most dangerous and unruly recruits on the Caterpillar list of young super-humans.
 The team was ordered to gather intelligence on Hydra.
 Pierce brought his team in for a joint attack with the Howling Commandos on Hell's Heaven, stronghold deep within China.
 The mission was successful, but after Pierce pulled Team Black out, additional Hydra forces attacked and wiped out the Commandos.
 Pierce and his team survived and was all folded into a new United Nations sanctioned S.H.I.E.L.D. created by Fury and run by Daisy Johnson/Quake.